 There are theories of Karakalpaks being related to the Chorni Klobuky (black hat) soldiers of the Kievan Rus’ from the 11th and 12th centuries, though apart from the common meaning of their names, there is no evidence linking these two groups.
 According to the constitution, Karakalpakstan is formally a sovereign state.
-The state is regulated by treaties and agreements related with Uzbekistan.
+The state is regulated by treaties and agreements with Uzbekistan.

-The vast expanses of the republic area are rather poorly populated, the inhabited central area is squeezed by the Karakum and Kyzylkum deserts.
-The deserts dominate more than 80% of Karakalpakstan and as a result of ill-conceived Soviet-era projects, Karakalpakstan has become the epicenter of a global environmental disaster of the Aral Sea.
+The vast expanses of the Karakalpakstan are rather poorly populated as the inhabited central area is surrounded by the Karakum and Kyzylkum deserts.
+The deserts actually dominate more than 80% of Karakalpakstan land area and as a result of ill-conceived Soviet-era projects, Karakalpakstan has become the epicenter of the well known global environmental disaster of the Aral Sea.

 Traditional Karakalpak handicrafts were developed mainly as essential household items for the yurt dwellings.
 Hence, they were made from functional materials: wool, skin, bones, wood and cotton.
 At the beginning of the 20th century, women still made ornamental floor mats, multicolored feltings for yurt decoration, woven rugs, patterned carpets, as well as patchwork and most adult women maintained the art of embroidery.
-Men plied more complex trades, making yurts and musical instruments but engaging also in wood carving, jewelry making, leather processing, and other trades.
+Men plied more complex trades, making yurts and musical instruments but engaging also in wood carving, jewelry making, leather processing and other trades.